esciencecenter-digital-skills/python-intermediate-development-tno/episodes/14-collaboration-using-git.md

 ## Introduction

-So far we have checked out our software project from GitHub and used command line tools to configure a virtual environment for our project and run our code.
+So far we have checked out our software project from GitLab and used command line tools to configure a virtual environment for our project and run our code.
 We have also familiarised ourselves with PyCharm - a graphical tool we will use for code development, testing and debugging.
-We are now going to start using another set of tools from the collaborative code development toolbox - namely, the version control system Git and code sharing platform GitHub.
+We are now going to start using another set of tools from the collaborative code development toolbox - namely, the version control system Git and code sharing platform GitLab.
 These two will enable us to track changes to our code and share it with others.

 You may recall that we have already made some changes to our project locally -